Summer Session Applicants

 Anyone may search for and find summer sessions course information through WSSU's Banner RAMS Online website.
 The schedule of summer courses is typically established before the first day of Early Registration (in late March).
 On occasion there may be courses added or deleted after the end of March, as WSSU reserves the right to change the composition of summer course offerings at any time.
-In particular, some courses will be cancelled one business day before classes begin due to low enrollment, and this list will be posted online at summer sessions landing page on that day.
+In particular, some courses will be canceled one business day before classes begin due to low enrollment, and this list will be posted online at summer sessions landing page on that day.

-You can check back to see the list of cancelled courses under the heading "Cancelled Courses Due to Low Enrollment" on the sidebar and clicking the appropriate link for Summer Session I or Summer Session II.
+You can check back to see the list of canceled courses under the heading "Cancelled Courses Due to Low Enrollment" on the sidebar and clicking the appropriate link for Summer Session I or Summer Session II.